 Yuma Regional Medical Center is the largest primary care and specialty care medical group in Yuma County.
 What began in 1958 as a 75-bed community hospital has now become a 406-bed acute care facility that offers comprehensive, state-of-the-art medical care and services to the residents of Yuma and the surrounding communities.
 The System employs a staff comprised of 2,400 people, of which over 550 are medical practitioners.
 YRMC’s primary value is “Patients Come First” and its approach to care is Patient- and Family-Centered.
 The advanced medical care and treatment options offered to patients have brought YRMC national recognition.
 The System generated operating revenues of $528.2 million in fiscal year 2019.
 Learn more at www.yumaregional.org.

-H2C is a strategic advisory firm committed to providing superior advice as a trusted advisor to healthcare organizations and related companies throughout the United States.
+H2C is a strategic advisory and investment banking firm committed to providing superior advice to healthcare organizations and related companies throughout the United States.
 H2C’s professionals have a long track record of success in healthcare mergers and acquisitions, capital markets, real estate, and restructuring transactions, acting as lead advisors on hundreds of transactions representing billions of dollars in value.

 For more information, visit h2c.com.

 NEW YORK - Hammond Hanlon Camp LLC’s (“H2C”) real estate team served as the exclusive advisor to Yuma Regional Medical Center (“YRMC” or the “System”) on the monetization of an 11-property healthcare real estate and administrative office portfolio (the “Portfolio”) located throughout greater Yuma, Ariz.